-No provision was recognized in 2022, 2021 and 2020.
-Details of these claims are disclosed in Note 29.
+No provision was recognized in 2023, 2022 and 2021.

 Assessing the Recognition of Deferred Tax Assets.
 The Group reviews the carrying amounts of deferred tax assets at each reporting date and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
 The Group's assessment on the recognition of deferred tax asset is based on the forecasted taxable income of the subsequent reporting periods.
 This forecast is based on the Group's future expectations on revenue and expenses.